/

 Are we recruiting interns right now?

-However, we are always keen to hear from great people, so please emailย interns@hopeandglorypr.comย once youโ€™ve read all the information below to work out that youโ€™re in a position to take up the opportunity.
+That said, we are always keen to hear from great people, so please email interns@hopeandglorypr.comย once youโ€™ve read all the information below to work out that youโ€™re in a position to take up the opportunity.

 How long they last โ€ฆ